 The biggest advantage that NGK has going for it is the performance offered with the spark plug lineup.
 These plugs are designed to improve performance, which may also equate to some fuel savings.
 For this reason, many automakers choose to use this brand of spark plug when manufacturing new cars.

 The only major problem with NGK is something that could happen with any brand.
 The company chooses to pre-gap the majority of the spark plugs.
 However, once they arrive at the store or you have them shipped to you, the gap could be wrong.
-Still, we always recommend that you use a gauge gap tool before you install any new plugs.
+I always recommend that you use a gauge gap tool before you install any new plugs.
 Measurements should always be double-checked to ensure superior performance.

 Reasons to Change Spark Plugs